-For AWS, security is always our top priority.
-We deliver services to millions of active customers, including enterprises, educational institutions and government agencies in over 190 countries.
+At AWS, security is always our top priority.
+We deliver services to millions of active customers, including enterprises, educational institutions, and government agencies in over 190 countries.
 Our customers include financial services providers and healthcare providers and we are trusted with some of their most sensitive information.

-AWS services are designed to give customers flexibility over how they configure and deploy their solutions as well as control over their content, including where it is stored, how it is stored and who has access to it.
+AWS services are designed to give customers flexibility over how they configure and deploy their solutions as well as control over their content, including where it is stored, how it is stored, and who has access to it.
 AWS customers can build their own secure applications and store content securely on AWS.

-Further Reading
+Further reading

-To help customers further understand how they can address their privacy and data protection requirements, customers are encouraged to read the risk, compliance and security whitepapers, best practices, checklists and guidance published on the AWS website.
-This material can be found at http://aws.amazon.com/compliance and http://aws.amazon.com/security.
+To help customers further understand how they can address their privacy and data protection requirements, customers are encouraged to read the risk, compliance and security whitepapers, best practices, checklists, and guidance published on the AWS website.
+This material can be found at AWS Cloud Security.

-As of the date of this document, specific whitepapers about privacy and data protection considerations are also available for the following countries or regions:
+As of the date of publication, specific whitepapers about privacy and data protection considerations are also available for the following countries or regions: